 Visit the website of The Economist and you’ll really feel as though you have a handle on the situation, whether it’s a local or global effect and no matter what that situation is.

-Forbes magazine is a great source of information for news, and financial updates.
-This business-focused magazine that published articles related to finances, economics, investing, and marketing.
+“Forbes” magazine is a great source of information for news and financial updates.
+This business-focused magazine publishes articles related to finances, economics, investing and marketing.
 In recent years they have completely revised the magazine to make it much more current.
 This is no longer your father’s magazine.

 A subscription to “Money Magazine” gives investors access to topics that include investing, saving, retirement and taxes.
 It also offers no-nonsense tips on lifestyle topics like paying for college, credit, career and home improvement.